jenkinsci/azure-keyvault-plugin/README.md

 ### SecretSource

-The plugin allows JCasC to interpolate string secrets from Azure KeyVault.
+The plugin allows the [Configuration as Code plugin](https://plugins.jenkins.io/configuration-as-code) to interpolate string secrets from Azure KeyVault.

 #### Example